router5/router5/docs/migration/migrating-from-7.x-to-8.x.md

 -   `createRouter` takes a generic for typing dependencies (also it is advised to let it be inferred).
 This will help for more type safetiness and developer experience in places where dependencies are injected.

--   A new option `urlParamsEncodingType` has been added to be able to choose how URL params are encoded and decoded by default when matching and building.
+-   A new option `urlParamsEncoding` has been added to be able to choose how URL params are encoded and decoded by default when matching and building.
 See the options documentation for more info.

 #### BREAKING CHANGES

 -   Now by default URL params encoding can be different dependending on what special characters you use in them.
-The default value is pretty safe but if you want to keep the old behaviour, set `urlParamsEncodingType` to `'legacy'`.
+The default value is pretty safe but if you want to keep the old behaviour, set `urlParamsEncoding` to `'legacy'`.

 ### Other packages